cgguerra/live-laugh-laos/_posts/2024-05-04-normalday.md

 Courtesy of Guerra, C. (2024)

 I usually eat lunch by myself since students rarely sit with teachers.
 However, this was a special day where my students asked me to have lunch with them, and I gave a wholehearted yes!
+Left: Beauty, Mani Right: Li Xue, me

 Read about the [amazing cafeteria food at NUOL](https://cgguerra.github.io/live-laugh-laos/food/culture/language/daily%20life/2023/10/19/school-lunch/)